Trailer VIN inspection: what it covers, when you need one

 Never alter, restamp, or fabricate a VIN

-Fabricating or altering a VIN is a federal felony under 18 U.S.C. § 511and a state-level crime everywhere.
-If your trailer is homemade, the state assigns the VIN at inspection — you don't make one up.
+Fabricating or altering a VIN is a federal felony under 18 U.S.C. § 5112and a state-level crime everywhere.
+If your trailer is homemade, the state assigns the VIN at inspection — you don't make one up, you don't engrave your own, you don't reuse a number from a scrapped trailer.
 If a previous VIN is unreadable, the state inspection can issue a replacement.
-Never engrave your own, never reuse a number from a scrapped trailer.

 Confirm the rule for your state